jingliu92/CRISPER_Analysis/README.md

 ```

 ### Results interpretation
-Based on the CRISPRCas_Subtype_Summary.tsv, all isolates Cas subtypes are type I-E. This indicates:
+Based on the **CRISPRCas_Subtype_Summary.tsv**, all isolates Cas subtypes are type I-E. This indicates:
 **Subtype Is Not a Differentiating Feature, Because all isolates share the same Cas subtype (I-E), this feature cannot distinguish between: Clinical vs. bovine vs. produce sources**

 ## Analyzing and Comparing Spacer Profiles Across Your E. coli O157 Isolates